 We found 5 ear, nose and throat specialists who accept Silver Compass Balanced 4500 near Flower Mound, TX.

-Dr. Mark Bickert's specialties are facial plastic surgery and otolaryngology (ear, nose, and throat).
-Dr. Bickert takes Blue Cross/Blue Shield, Coventry, and TRICARE, as well as other insurance carriers.
-He studied medicine at Philadelphia College of Osteopathic Medicine.
+Dr. Mark Bickert specializes in facial plastic surgery and otolaryngology (ear, nose, and throat) and practices in Flower Mound, TX.
+Dr. Bickert honors Blue Cross/Blue Shield, Coventry, and TRICARE, as well as other insurance carriers.
+He attended medical school at Philadelphia College of Osteopathic Medicine.
 He is affiliated with Texas Health Presbyterian Hospital Plano.
-Dr. Bickert has an open panel.
+He is accepting new patients.

-Dr. Michael Bryan is a specialist in otolaryngology (ear, nose, and throat).
-He works in Southlake, TX.
+Dr. Michael Bryan is an otolaryngologist in Southlake, TX.
+Dr. Bryan's patients gave him an average rating of 4.0 out of 5 stars.
+He accepts Blue Cross/Blue Shield, Coventry, and TRICARE, in addition to other insurance carriers.
 His education and training includes medical school at the University of Texas Medical Branch School of Medicine and residency at a hospital affiliated with the University of Texas Medical Branch at Galveston.
-Patients rated him highly, giving him an average of 4.5 stars out of 5.
-Dr. Bryan accepts Blue Cross/Blue Shield, Coventry, and TRICARE, in addition to other insurance carriers.
 His hospital/clinic affiliations include Texas Health Harris Methodist Hospital Southlake and Cook Children's.
-New patients are welcome to contact his office for an appointment.
+New patients are welcome to contact Dr. Bryan's office for an appointment.

 Clinical interests: Sleep Apnea, Snoring, Sinusitis, Tonsilitis, Sore Throat, Laryngitis, Balance Disorders

-Dr. Jeremy Sanderson's areas of specialization are otolaryngology (ear, nose, and throat) and head & neck plastic surgery.
-He completed his residency training at the University of Nebraska Medical Center and a hospital affiliated with the University of Texas Health Science Center at San Antonio.
-Dr. Sanderson is in-network for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
-He is professionally affiliated with Texas Health Presbyterian Hospital Flower Mound.
-He is open to new patients.
+Dr. Jeremy Sanderson's areas of specialization are otolaryngology (ear, nose, and throat) and head & neck plastic surgery; he sees patients in Flower Mound, TX.
+Dr. Sanderson accepts Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+For his residency, Dr. Sanderson trained at the University of Nebraska Medical Center and a hospital affiliated with the University of Texas Health Science Center at San Antonio.
+He is affiliated with Texas Health Presbyterian Hospital Flower Mound.
+New patients are welcome to contact his office for an appointment.

 Conditions / Treatments